rusyasoft/rusyasoft.github.io/_posts/2018-09-10-graphs-MaximumFlow.md

 ## Problem
 Given a graph which represents a flow network where every edge has a capacity.
 Also given two vertices source *S* and sink *T* in the graph.
 Find out the maximum possible flow from *S*  to *T* with following constraints

-a.
-Flow on an edge doesn't exceed the given capacity of the edge
+1. Flow on an edge doesn't exceed the given capacity of the edge
-b.
-In-flow is equal to Out-flow for every vertex except *s* and *t*
+2. In-flow is equal to Out-flow for every vertex except *s* and *t*

 ## Ford-Fulkerson Algorithm
 The following is a simple idea of the algorithm